 A harness can help keep your dog under better control while walking them.
-Normal collars can put a lot of stress on your dog’s neck, so you’ll also want to consider a harness when tethering your dog to minimize the risk of neck strain.
+Normal collars can put a lot of stress on your dog’s neck, so you’ll also want to consider a dog hiking harness when tethering your dog to minimize the risk of neck strain.

 A sturdy leash will help you keep better control over your dog during a hike.
 You need to make sure the leash will accommodate your dog’s weight, as well as keep your hand comfortable while using it.
 The material should also be sturdy enough to withstand chewing.

 Crate or Dog Fencing

-A crate or portable dog fencing are both excellent options for confining your dog when you don’t have them tethered.
+A dog camping crate is an excellent option for confining your dog when you don’t have them tethered.
 Fencing also eliminates the possibility of neck injury that could result from tethering.
 Some types of portable dog fences for camping even come with a roof or canopy for better protection.

 Stakes for Tethering